The Importance of Pediatric Crowns

 Before and After Cheng Crowns

 Zirconia is available in different formulations.
 Monolithic zirconia, the type Cheng Crowns utilizes, is incredibly durable and reflects light like natural teeth do, so it will blend well with surrounding teeth.
-A monolithic zirconia crown provides strength to the underlying tooth that aids in proper chewing and developing speech and fits snugly to protect the tooth from future decay.
+A monolithic zirconia crown provides strength to the underlying tooth that aids in proper chewing and developing speech and fits snugly to protect a child’s tooth from future decay.
+Finally, in case you were wondering, a zirconia crown will last until the baby tooth naturally falls out like other baby teeth—so don’t worry about disappointing the tooth fairy.

 Resources